dagraham/etm-dgraham/README.md

 - The `@s` entry is optional and, if given, is interpreted as the date or datetime at which the task is due.
     - Tasks with an `@s` datetime entry are regarded as pastdue after the datetime and are displayed in *Agenda View* on the relevant date according to the starting time.
-    - Tasks with `@s` date entry are regarded as pastdue after the due date and are displayed in *Agenda View* on the due date before all items with datetimes.
+    - Tasks with `@s` date entry are regarded as pastdue after the due date and are displayed in *Agenda View* on the due date after all items with datetimes.
     - Tasks that are pastdue are also displayed in *Agenda View* on the current date using the type character `<` with an indication of the number of days that the task is past due.
 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Do Next* view grouped by @l (location/context).
 - Jobs